EMU-Compsci-Discord/CompsciBot/README.md

 You are almost done!
 Now for the coding part.

 First, we will need to install all of the dependencies in the `requirements.txt` file.

-Go into the file location of requirements.txt on a terminal, and type:
+If you're using a virtual environment, make sure it is activated.

+Then run this command in the terminal:

 ```pwsh
  pip install -r requirements.txt
 ```

-It will download all of the dependencies needed for this bot.
+This will download all of the dependencies needed for the bot.

 Note: the requirements.txt may not download everything.
 If it misses something, `pip install <module>` directly, or ask for help in the server for a direct link.